markproy/sagemaker-workshop/lab-0-setup/README.md

 ### 4. Access workshop content

+1. Open a new terminal window from your notebook instance.

+2. From the terminal window, clone the workshop repository using the following command: `git clone https://github.com/markproy/sagemaker-workshop.git`

-1. Click on the **SageMaker Examples** tab and expand a section to display a list of notebook labs
+3. For some of the labs, you will use the **SageMaker Examples** tab and expand a section to display a list of notebooks

-2. Click on the **Use** button next to a notebook (e.g., DeepAR-Electricity.ipynb) to download the lab
+4. Click on the **Use** button next to a notebook (e.g., DeepAR-Electricity.ipynb) to download the lab

-3. Click on the **Files** tab and open the new folder created.
+5. Click on the **Files** tab and open the new folder created.
 Click on the jupyter notebook (e.g., DeepAR-Electricity.ipynb) to start the lab.

-4. Follow the instructions in the notebook to complete the lab
+6. Follow the instructions in the notebook to complete the lab